ADD-ONS / SCALES

 - distinguish non-arteriolopathic occlusion of perforating arteries

-- infarcts tend to be larger than in classic arteriolopathy
+- infarcts tend to be larger compared to classic arteriolopathy

-- embolization (from proximal arterial segments or from the heart)
+- embolization (from proximal arterial segments or the heart)

 - presence of significant stenosis in relevant extra- and/or intracranial arteries